Let George Do It (radio): History and description

 The few earliest episodes were more sitcom than private eye shows, with a studio audience providing scattered laughter.
 The program then changed into a suspenseful tough guy private eye series.
+An example of the uncertainty/dichotomy between comedy and drama shows up from the very beginning; in the premiere episode, and for several early on, his advertisement read: Do you have a crime that needs solving?
+Do you have a dog that needs walking?
+Have you a wife that needs spanking?
+Let George do it!

 Sponsored by Standard Oil of California, now known as Chevron, the program was broadcast on the West Coast Don Lee network of the Mutual Broadcasting System from October 18, 1946, to September 27, 1954, first on Friday evenings and then on Mondays.
 In its last season, transcriptions were aired in New York Wednesdays at 9:30 p.m. from January 20, 1954 to January 12, 1955.

 Clients came to Valentine's office after reading a newspaper that carried his classified ad:

 Personal notice: Danger's my stock in trade.
 If the job's too tough for you to handle, you've got a job for me.
 George Valentine.
 Write full details!

 The newspaper ad varied from show to show, but always opened with "Danger is my stock in trade" and closed with "Write full details!"

 Characters and actors

-George Valentine was a professional detective.
+George Valentine was a Second World War veteran and professional detective.
 Valentine's secretary was Claire Brooks, a.k.a.
 Brooksie (voiced by Frances Robinson, then by Virginia Gregg, and then by Lillian Buyeff).
 As Valentine made his rounds in search of perpetrators, he occasionally encountered Brooksie's kid brother, Sonny (Eddie Firestone) or elevator man Caleb (Joseph Kearns).
 Police Lieutenant Riley (Wally Maher) was a more regular guest.
 For the first few shows, Sonny was George's assistant, given to exclamations such as "Jeepers!" but he was soon relegated to an occasional character.

 John Hiestand was the program's announcer.